src-d/blog/content/upcoming/language_migrations.md

 \\sum_ {i=1}^N \\sum_ {j=1}^N x_ {ij} = 1
 \\end{equation}

 Let's go a little aside here.
 First, "costs" of the edges are set equal to 1 in order for us to be unbiased.
 Second, to reduce our problem to the classical [flow minimization formulation](https://en.wikipedia.org/wiki/Minimum-cost_flow_problem), we have to add an artificial source and sink on both sides of our [bipartite graph](https://en.wikipedia.org/wiki/Bipartite_graph) to ensure flow conservation.
-However, this is not a critical point; the last slides [Stanford's CS97SI](https://web.stanford.edu/class/cs97si/08-network-flow-problems.pdf) describe that transformation.
+This is not a critical point; the last slides [Stanford's CS97SI](https://web.stanford.edu/class/cs97si/08-network-flow-problems.pdf) describe that transformation.

 ## Transition Matrix

-Here is the core code to compute the transition matrix of a specific GitHub user and between two corresponding consecutive years.
+Here is the core code to compute the transition matrix between two consecutive years for a specific GitHub user.
 The main function we use is [`emd_with_flow`](https://pypi.python.org/pypi/pyemd) which is provided by the [`PyEMD`](https://pypi.python.org/pypi/pyemd) package.

 ```Python
 def get_transition_matrix_emd(user, year):